EduRemoteLearning/365edulearning/README.md

 # Pre-requirements

 The template will be deployed via a powershell script.
-You will need to install the Micrsoft Patterns and Practices PowerShell module which is available here.
+You will need to install the Micrsoft Patterns and Practices PowerShell SharePoint Online module which is available here.

 https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps